SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

 </div>
 </div>

-To compute the deformation of the object using the Finite Element Method a volumetric representation of shape must be provided.
-In our case we are using a tetrahedral mesh stored in a "vtk" file.
-These are the blue-ish element you can see if you tried the scene.
-To control the visualization of this computation mesh you can either check the "Force Fields" option within the
-*View* panel in the runSofa GUI or, as we did, change the displayFlags property of the ..autolink::Sofa::VisualStyle.
+If you run the the scene you can see the tetrahedral mesh with blue-ish element.
+To control the visualization of this computation mesh you can either check the "Force Fields" option within the *View* panel in the runSofa GUI or, as we did, change the displayFlags property of the ..autolink::Sofa::VisualStyle.
 In case you want to learn more about volumetric mesh generation there is a dedicated tutorial called ..autolink::SoftRobots::Docs::MeshGeneration.

 Instead of displaying the tetrahedron mesh computational structure it is possible to wrap it into a visual model.
 This visual model can be of much higher visual quality and is deformed according to the deformation of the underlying mecanical